chgl/kube-powertools/README.md

 bash-5.1# CHARTS_DIR=samples/charts chart-powerlint.sh
 ```

-Additionally, you can auto-generate and format Markdown docs from the chart's values.yaml using [generate-docs.sh](scripts/generate-docs.sh)
+Additionally, you can auto-generate and format Markdown docs from the chart's values.yaml using [generate-docs.sh](scripts/generate-docs.sh).
+This scripts uses either `chart-doc-gen` if the chart dir contains a `doc.yaml`, or `helm-docs` if it doesn't.

 ## What's included